 Joshua knew God and knew that He was directing him to do specific things.
 He wasn’t blindly going about his own agenda and then expecting God to fight for him.
 No, he was waiting for God’s direction and then following what God was asking him to do.

-Being courageous is moving forward when you know that you are doing the right thing – the job God has given you to do.
+Being courageous and strong is moving forward when you know that you are doing the right thing – the job God has given you to do.

 - 2 ~ Courage comes from past experience.

 Joshua had seen God’s leading and promises for many, many years.
 He knew that God could be trusted.
 He knew that God would continue to lead even if Joshua felt inadequate and fearful.
 Joshua realized that God’s plan was best.

 Marching around a city for seven days didn’t make much sense when Joshua knew he was supposed to overtake the city.
 But He knew that following God’s direction would result in the best outcome.
 The more you act in courageous ways, the stronger your actions will be with God’s help.